Ewan Henderson (footballer): Celtic

 Henderson came through the Celtic youth ranks, winning the Glasgow Cup with the under-17 team in 2017, as well as featuring in the UEFA Youth League, Scottish Challenge Cup and Premier League International Cup.
 He made his senior debut for Celtic on 9 May 2018 against Kilmarnock in the Scottish Premiership.

 He started his first game for Celtic on 24 February 2019, in a 4–1 home win over Motherwell in which he was named man of the match.

 On 2 September 2019, he moved on loan to Ross County.

 On 26 March 2021 he signed on loan for Dunfermline Athletic.

 Hibernian

 On 6 January 2022 he moved on loan to Hibernian, with the transfer to become permanent in the summer.
 On 23 April 2022, Henderson scored his first goal for Hibernian, which proved decisive in a 1–0 win at St Mirren in the Scottish Premiership.

+On 23 August 2023, Henderson joined Belgian side Oostende on loan for the remainder of the 2023-24 season with an option to buy.

+Beerschot

+On 17 July 2024, Henderson signed a multi-year contract with Beerschot in Belgian Pro League.

+Wycombe Wanderers

+On 14 July 2025, Henderson signed for EFL League One club Wycombe Wanderers for an undisclosed fee.